-In a press conference held Wednesday, Alabama Chief Justice Roy Moore claimed that the ethics charges being brought against him for violating an order on federal same-sex marriage is a targeted political agenda on behalf of “atheists, homosexuals, and transgender individuals.”
+In a press conference held Wednesday, Alabama Chief Justice Roy Moore claimed that the ethics charges being brought against him for violating an order on federal same-sex marriage amount to a targeted political agenda on behalf of "atheists, homosexuals, and transgender individuals."

 In the rotunda of the state Supreme Court, Moore told reporters Wednesday that he had enough of the criticism.
 "For months I've sat back while complaint after complaint has been filed by persons, individuals, and organizations which have mischaracterized and misstated my position," Moore said.

-Moore is represented by Mathew Staver, Chairman for the Liberty Counsel.
-The Florida-based legal firm, which famously represented embattled Kentucky clerk Kim Davis, has been classified by the Southern Poverty Law Center as recently as October 2015 a “hate group.”
+Moore is represented by Mathew Staver , chairman of Liberty Counsel .
+The Florida-based legal firm, which famously represented embattled Kentucky clerk Kim Davis , has been classified by the Southern Poverty Law Center as recently as October 2015 a "hate group."

 Staver told reporters that the justice's actions have been misrepresented by the media. "[Moore] never instructed the judges to defy a federal court," Staver said.
 "He provided guidance.
 This case is not about defying the federal courts.
 It's about a disagreement between state and federal courts on an issue.